Chicken Soup with Egg- Lemon Sauce (Kota Soupa me Avgolemono)

 (Picture)

-This is the Greek version of chicken (kota) soup for the soul made
+This Greek version of chicken (kota) soup for the soul is made

 with eggs (avgo) and lemon (lemono) juice.
 Inspired by the ancient Greeks who